 These properties were strategically acquired to assess the potential of historical showings discovered from the 1890's to 1960's containing anomalous lithium and tin in diamond drill holes, grabs and soil samples in areas of greisen and pegmatitic dykes.
 Prospecting and soil sampling was completed in September 2022.
-The Company is assessing the next steps for the Nova Scotia portfolio.
+During the year ended December 31, 2023, the Company impaired \$0.3 million of costs incurred on these properties related to specific areas where claims are not expected to be renewed, where the Company has decided to discontinue exploration and evaluation activities or the assets carrying amount exceeds its recoverable amount.